Additive Manufacturing 101: Common Questions

 What are the latest developments in the materials that can be used for AM?

-It seems like new materials are available every week.
-The field is growing with specialty plastics, metal composites, glass, and ceramics.
-Recently, even asteroid matter has been used for additive manufacturing.
+New materials are always being developed in the additive manufacturing field.
+The field is growing with specialty plastics, metal composites, glass, ceramics, and more.
+Developing alternative and biodegradable materials is a particular focus in the industry right now.
+Even asteroid matter has been used for additive manufacturing!

 What are the limitations of additive manufacturing?

-There is limited ability for mass production using AM’s current techniques.
-Large scale production isn’t feasible due to traditional manufacturing’s economies of scale and AM’s individual part costs.
-The AM industry is working on this, though, and it’s only a matter of time before mass production is possible.
+There is some limited ability for mass production using AM’s current techniques, although this is changing every day.
+In the past, large scale production hasn’t been feasible due to traditional manufacturing’s economies of scale and AM’s individual part costs.
+The AM industry is continuing to work on this, though, and it’s only a matter of time before mass production is possible.
+Even now, ProtoCAM offers faster technologies capable of larger production runs, like our Multi Jet Fusion technology.

 Do you think AM will ever be able to produce large structures, such as an aircraft wing?
 If so, what’s needed to make this happen?

-Yes—just as other manufactured items have grown in size throughout history, one day additive manufacturing will be able to create large scale parts.
-The needs are the same as any innovation—commitment, research, risk taking, and creativity.
-We at ProtoCAM will be one of the companies leading the way forward.
+Yes—just as other manufactured items have grown in size throughout history, additive manufacturing is evolving to be able to create large-scale parts.
+To accelerate in this development, the needs are the same as any innovation—commitment, research, risk-taking, and creativity.
+At ProtoCAM, we’re helping to lead the way forward, in this area and beyond!

-As 3D printing improves, how will it change traditional manufacturing processes?
+As 3D printing continues to evolve, how will it change traditional manufacturing processes?

 Additive manufacturing and traditional manufacturing help each other when they work together.
 Additive manufacturing is an ideal way to create fixtures, jigs, and other pieces that support the manufacturing process.
 It’s a terrific way to make molds for all types of casting.
 Additive manufacturing also rapidly creates replacement parts for traditional production lines, improving efficiency, reducing downtime, and lowering the overall cost of production.